 He’s led Bible studies, launched small groups, played in worship bands, and hosted organic church gatherings over the years, and currently he’s focused on exploring the historical and textual connections between the apostolic activity of the early Church and mindfulness meditation practices (when he’s not writing for Simple Praxis).

 Besides spiritual topics, Jared blogs about the open web, essentialism & minimalism, and the geekier aspects of art in pop culture, and hosts a podcast and a vlog on YouTube.
 (All relevant links here.)
 For his day job, Jared is a web designer & developer.
-He lives with his wife, two kids, and two cats in Portland, Oregon.
+He lives in Portland, Oregon.